 If you’ve been to Paris before, you might not want to see the Eiffel Tower every time you return.
 On this visit to Paris, I chose to stay in Montmartre.
 In just two days, I got a taste of the town.
 And I loved it!
-Now I have my favorite 5 to-do’s in Montmartre.
+Here are 5 things you must do in Montmartre.

 I confess I’ve been to Montmartre before.
 A night at the Moulin Rouge was high on the “must-do” list when I was a twenty-something in Paris for the first time with college friends.
-In the 60s, it was pretty raunchy.
-I stood in the line and walked through the Sacré Coeur Cathedral many years later.
+In the ’60s, it was pretty raunchy.
+I stood in line and walked through the Sacré-Cœur Cathedral many years later.

 So what do you do in Montmartre if you’ve been to the Moulin Rouge and Sacré Coeur?
 Plenty!